Medical Assistance in Dying: Frequently Asked Questions for Physicians & Nurse Practitioners

 It is important that Nova Scotians who choose and qualify for MAiD are able to access it in a timely way and close to home.
 To consistently achieve this standard, we are seeking more physicians and NPs who are willing and able to provide this service.

-To express interest or to learn more, please contact the office of the VP Medicine, at 902-491-5892.
+To express interest or to learn more, please contact the Medical Affairs Advisor at 902-491-5892.

 If I do provide medical assistance in dying, must I do so through NSHA?